All bills

 Where This Bill Stands

-HB26-1258 is at the very beginning of its legislative journey.
-It was officially introduced in the House on February 19, 2026, by Representative Matt Soper, and immediately assigned to the House Business Affairs & Labor Committee.
+HB26-1258 is currently "Sent to Governor" in the 2026 Regular Session.
+It was introduced by Matt Soper and is assigned to the Business Affairs & Labor committee.